-Rating Outlooks indicate the direction a rating is likely to move over a one- to two-Watch Negative: Revealed the level that would trigger a rating action, but which may do so if such trends continue.
+Rating Outlooks indicate the direction a rating is likely to move over a one- to two-Watch Negative: They reflect financial or other trends that have not yet reached the level that would trigger a rating action, but which may do so if such trends continue.
 Positive or Negative rating Outlooks do not imply that a rating change is inevitable and, similarly, ratings with Stable Outlooks can be raised or lowered without a prior revision to the Outlook, if circumstances warrant such an action.
 Occasionally, where the fundamental trend has strong, conflicting elements of both positive and negative, the Rating Outlook may be described as Evolving.